 In the BlackGold project a pair of 650-~850m horizontal wells drilled in parallel within the McMurray and Wabiskaw resevoirs.
 These resevoirs are approximately 350-400 metres underneath the surface.
 The well pair wells, injector and producer, have a vertical separation of approximately 5 metres.
 The production wells will be placed approximately 1 metre above the base of the bitumen column.
 As steam is injected into the resevoir and the surrounding bitumen reserves are heated up, the bitumen becomes less viscous and flows into the producing well.
 Down=hold pumps then transfer the bitumen to the surface.
 The pressure chamber can be controlled by means of steam injection and Emulsion Production rate adjustments.

 Both Phase 1 and Phase 2 of the project will operate as one facility.
-The production facility for Phase 1 will be completed in January 2014.

 Bird's Eye View of the BlackGold Plant: